 Ebola outbreak in DR Congo and Uganda

 The Ebola outbreak caused by the Bundibugyo virus currently affects multiple countries, including the DR Congo (Ituri, Kinshasa) and Uganda (Kampala).
-As of May 29, 2026, there have been 125 confirmed cases, 160 probable cases, and 64 deaths reported.
-The official risk assessment by WHO for this outbreak is "very high".
+The latest case counts are unknown, and the official risk assessment is classified as "very high" by WHO.

 WHO global risk is low; for travellers without contact to cases or funerary/healthcare settings in affected provinces the risk is very low.